JelenaRaonic/sql-challenge/README.md

 This project has 3 parts:
 1. Data Modeling - In this part Entity Relationship Diagram is created with QuickDBD.

 2. Data Engineering - In this part table schema for each of the six CSV files is created and CSV files info are imported into its corresponding SQL table.
+It was checked for each table that data is imported correctly from each corresponding CSV file.

 3. Data Analysis. - In this detailed data analysis was done answering eight questions.